flexcompute-readthedocs/tidy3d-docs/docs/api/structure_and_scene.rst

    tidy3d.Scene

-A ``Scene`` holds a collection of objects and a background medium.
+A ``Scene`` holds a collection of structures and a background medium.
 You can also define the plotting units.
 Typically, one would use a ``Scene`` to visualize the physical layout prior to defining the rest of the simulation.

 .. code-block:: python

    # Create a scene using previously defined structures
    my_scene = Scene(
-       structures = [my_structure1, my_structure2, my_structure3],
+       structures = [my_structure_1, my_structure_2, my_structure_3],
        medium = my_background_medium,
        plot_length_units='mm',
    )